peertransfer/peertransfer_chat/README.md

 ```

 ## Slack settings description
- - `team` Your team
  - `channel` Channel name
  - `api_token` This token comes from your user https://api.slack.com/web
  - `rtm_token` Real time messaging, you can find it in integration -> bot -> token
- - `incomming_token` Incoming web hook token, you can create one in  integration -> incomming webhooks
- - `channel_id` Channel id you can find it in the code of your slack team web page